 SEO is not linked to vested interests or political parties and research questions are approached with an independent scientific mindset.
-SEO Economic Research is a medium-sized horizontal organisation.
+The organisation is horizontal and medium-sized.
 It has an academic staff of about 45 economists and econometrists.
-When a research question has multiple dimensions SEO can call upon specialists from other disciplines - often from within the University of Amsterdam.
+When a research question has multiple dimensions SEO can call upon specialists from other disciplines - often from within the UvA.

-SEO Economic Research consists of five research groups or sections organised along fields of economic research.
+SEO Economic Research consists of 5 sections organised along fields of economic research:

 Research in the section Regulation & Competition Policy concentrates on the design, analysis and evaluation of competition and government intervention.
 The section deals with issues related to the structure, conduct and performance of markets and sectors, regulation and deregulation, economic aspects of cartels, mergers, market dominance and other topics in the field of competition.
 It assesses new or established regulations and policy from the perspective of law and economics.

-Aviation Economics is a section specialising in aviation economics.
-It advises governments, airlines, airports, financial institutions and other interested parties on the economic issues related to aviation.
-Aviation Economics activities include operations research, econometric analyses and forecasting, feasibility studies and research into competition and market issues, as well as work in transport and regional economics.
+The section Aviation Economics advises governments, airlines, airports, financial institutions and other interested parties on the economic issues related to aviation.
+Its activities include operations research, econometric analyses and forecasting, feasibility studies and research into competition and market issues, as well as work in transport and regional economics.

 SEO Economic Research is governed by a seven-member Executive Board.
 Day-to-day policy is in the hands of the general director and the director and of the management team, which consists of both directors and the section heads.
 SEO Economic Research also has an Advisory Board which meets yearly to review its research programme.